 Frequently Asked Questions

 Do students need to create an account to take an auto-graded quiz?
 No. Students access the quiz via a shared link and submit their answers without registering.
 Only the teacher needs a QuizMagic account.
+However, if you want the students to access the quiz result later on, they need to sign up.
+A free account will do.

 How does the system handle fill-in-the-blank answers with minor spelling variations?
 The system applies reasonable tolerance for common spelling errors and alternate spellings of the same term, rather than requiring character-for-character exact matches.
 You can also define accepted alternate answers when setting up the quiz.